 Plus those looking for accuracy are going to be willing to pay more anyway, whereas the vast majority of consumers won’t—or frankly don’t need to.

-The WS-2902 sends updates to the Internet every 60 seconds, with a 16 second refresh time to the console.
+The unit sends updates to the Internet every 60 seconds, with a 16 second refresh time to the console.
 The outdoor sensor has a 330ft wireless range to the console and is powered by solar panels that charge a supercapacitor for operation throughout the day with batteries used as a back-up so you receive accurate measurements 24/7.

 Internet connectivity is where the WS-2902B weather station shines, and all but wipes the floor with the competition.
 Of course, you’ll get the connectivity with Weather Underground, Weather Bug, and Weather Cloud, but that’s to be expected of any weather station these days.
 This model does plenty more than that.

 Ambient Weather has also created their own cloud reporting platform called the Ambient Weather Network.
 Davis does something like this.
 However, it’s limited to a closed system and reporting to Weather Underground and the National Weather Service’s CWOP program.
 Ambient takes it a step further.

 With the Ambient Weather Network, you’ll be able to view real-time and historical data from your computer, smartphone or tablet at any time.
 You can create customizable alerts and integrate your weather station with IFTTT to control external devices like sprinklers and lights.
-You can also use Amazon Alexa and Google Home to ask about current conditions, something that as far as we know only the Netamo Weather Station can do, and in a much more limited fashion than the WS-2902 can.
+You can also use Amazon Alexa and Google Home to ask about current conditions, something that as far as we know, only the Netamo Weather Station can do, but in a limited fashion.